tony-aw/tinycodet/README.md

 is very cumbersome.
-Therefore, `tidyoperators` also adds the `import_inops(pkgs)` function, which exposes the infix operators from the packages specified in character vector `pkgs` to the current environment.
+Therefore, `tidyoperators` also adds the `import_inops(pkgs)` function, which exposes the infix operators from the packages specified in character vector `pkgs` to the current, local environment.

-For example, exposes the infix operators from the `tidytable` and `data.table` R packages to the (global) environment:
+For example, exposes the infix operators from the `tidytable` and `data.table` R packages to the current environment, in this case the global environment:

 ``` r
 pkgs <- c("data.table", "tidytable")